 The effects of climate-related energy disruptions disproportionately impact the City's most vulnerable residents, including low-income individuals and individuals with health conditions.
 Extreme weather events can impact residents living in aging housing, as poor insulation increases their susceptibility to extreme temperatures and higher energy bills.
-Limited financial resources may prevent individuals from obtaining or using air conditioning during extreme heat events, increasing the risk of dehydration or heat injury, or heating during cold weather events, increasing the risk of cold-weather-related injury.
-Power outages during extreme weather events also pose life-threatening risks
+Limited financial Another concern was the rising cost of utilities, which prevents many individuals from using air conditioning during heat waves.
+Some reported that people in their communities choose to go without cooling during extreme heat events, increasing the risk of heat stroke and dehydration.
+Additionally, power outages have created challenges for medication storage, particularly for those relying on insulin, leading to serious health risks.